Be Your Whole Self At MIT

 From climate change to poverty to disease, the challenges of our age are unwaveringly human in nature and scale; and engineering and science issues are always embedded in broader human realities, from deeply-felt cultural traditions to building codes to political tensions.

-The role of the humanities has been the subject of much recent debate amid concerns that the STEM disciplines (science, technology, engineering and math) are eclipsing the humanities fields, in terms of relevance and career prospects.
+The role of the humanistic fields has been the subject of much recent debate amid concerns that the STEM disciplines (science, technology, engineering and math) are eclipsing the humanistic fields, in terms of relevance and career prospects.

-So some may be surprised, and, we hope, reassured, to learn that here at MIT — a bastion of STEM education — we view the humanities, arts, and social sciences as essential, both for educating great engineers, scientists, scholars, and citizens, and for sustaining the Institute’s capacity for innovation.
+So it may be reassuring to learn that here at MIT we view the humanistic fields — the humanities, arts, and social sciences — as essential, both for educating great citizens, engineers, scientists, and scholars, and for sustaining the Institute’s capacity for innovation.